nathanspecht/ActiveRecordLite/README.md

 # ActiveRecordLite
-Active Record Lite is an object-relational mapping system inspired by Active Record.
+ActiveRecordLite is an object-relational mapping system inspired by ActiveRecord.
 Uses Ruby's metaprogramming capabilities to implement its core functionality.

 ## Current Features